fernandod1/Httpprefix-remover/README.md

 # Httpprefix-remover

- This PHP script displays a form where you can submit a list of urls and it will remove first ocurrence in each line of substring (http:// , http:// , http://www. , https://www.) but it keeps rest of ocurrences per line.
+ This PHP script displays a form where you can submit a list of urls and it will remove first ocurrence in each line of prefix (http:// , http:// , http://www. , https://www.) but it keeps rest of ocurrences per line.
 (Script name: batch http?://??? remover.)

 Examples usage: